gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and we need to lay their dead to rest.
 Sergeant—I'm sorry, I don't know your name?"

-"Dorbu, honored—Gandan's Ninety-Eighth Dorbu," the sergeant replied, putting his hand to his chest respectfully.
+The sergeant put his hand to his chest respectfully.
+"Dorbu, honored—Loghan's Ninety-Eighth Dorbu, or at least I used to be."

+"Sergeant Dorbu,"
-"Sergeant Dorbu," Indy continued in a this-is-how-it's-going-to-be voice that left no room for disagreement,
-"Do you promise that you and your men will take no action against His Highness while you're our guests?"
+Indy continued in a voice that left no room for disagreement, "Do you promise that you and your men will take no action against His Highness while you're our guests?"

 "You have my word, honored," the sergeant said.

 "And mine," Kulbinder rumbled,
-"Since I am not, as the *tralpa* so quickly observed, a man."
+"Since I am not, as the tralpa so quickly observed, a man."

 Noxy jumped.
 The tiger had padded up behind them all while they were talking.

-The *tralpa* stumbled backed a step, tripping over the hem of his robe once again.
+The tralpa stumbled backed a step, tripping over the hem of his robe once again.
 "What?
 No!